Avi-Rana-1718/MDEditor/README.md

 # MDEditor
-A custom markdown parser with custom and additional formatting.
+A custom markdown parser with custom and additional formatting made with React and Tailwind CSS.